Understanding Sell-Through Rate

 Sell-through vs sell-out

-Many supply chain terms have similar meanings but may refer to different stages of a product journey in the supply chain.
+Many supply chain terms have similar meanings but may refer to different stages of a product journey.

 Sell-in refers specifically to the sales from suppliers to retailers, while sell-out refers to the sale by retailers to end consumers.
-The term sell-through, however, refers to the whole process: the journey of products from suppliers through retailers and to consumers.
+The term sell-through, however, refers to the whole process: the journey of products from suppliers to retailers and eventually to consumers.

-Sell-through and sell-out aren’t mutually exclusive, and sell-out is a key aspect in defining a retailer’s sell-through rate.
+Sell-through and sell-out aren’t mutually exclusive, and sell-out is critical in defining a retailer’s sell-through rate.

-To learn more about how to improve sell-through, check out our best practices to drive sell-through or contact us for a personal consultation.
+To learn more about improving sell-through, check out our best practices to drive sell-through or contact us for a personal consultation.